HAKorea/gitpages_source/source/_integrations/binary_sensor.mqtt.markdown

 ```

 {% configuration %}
-state_topic:
-  description: MQTT topic은 센서 값을 수신하도록 구독(subscribe).
-  required: true
-  type: string
-name:
-  description: 이진 센서의 이름.
-  required: false
-  type: string
-  default: MQTT Binary Sensor
-payload_on:
-  description: 켜짐 상태를 나타내는 페이로드.
-  required: false
-  type: string
-  default: "ON"
-payload_off:
-  description: 오프 상태를 나타내는 페이로드.
-  required: false
-  type: string
-  default: "OFF"
 availability_topic:
-  description: "MQTT topic은 MQTT 디바이스에서 birth 및 LWT 메시지를 수신하도록 subscribe.
+  description: "The MQTT topic subscribed to receive birth and LWT messages from the MQTT device.
-`availability_topic`이 정의되어 있지 않으면 이진 센서 가용성 상태는 항상 사용 가능. `availability_topic`이 정의되어 있으면 이진 센서 가용성 상태는 기본적으로 사용할 수 없습니다.
 If `availability_topic` is not defined, the binary sensor availability state will always be `available`.
 If `availability_topic` is defined, the binary sensor availability state will be `unavailable` by default."
   required: false
   type: string
-payload_available:
-  description: The payload that represents the online state.
-  required: false
-  type: string
-  default: online
-payload_not_available:
-  description: The payload that represents the offline state.
-  required: false
-  type: string
-  default: offline
-json_attributes_topic:
-  description: The MQTT topic subscribed to receive a JSON dictionary payload and then set as sensor attributes.
-Usage example can be found in [MQTT sensor](/integrations/sensor.mqtt/#json-attributes-topic-configuration) documentation.
-  required: false
-  type: string
-json_attributes_template:
-  description: "Defines a [template](/docs/configuration/templating/#processing-incoming-data) to extract the JSON dictionary from messages received on the `json_attributes_topic`.
-Usage example can be found in [MQTT sensor](/integrations/sensor.mqtt/#json-attributes-template-configuration) documentation."
-  required: false
-  type: template
-qos:
-  description: The maximum QoS level to be used when receiving messages.
-  required: false
-  type: integer
-  default: 0
-unique_id:
-  description: An ID that uniquely identifies this sensor.
-If two sensors have the same unique ID, Home Assistant will raise an exception.
-  required: false
-  type: string
-device_class:
-  description: Sets the [class of the device](/integrations/binary_sensor/#device-class), changing the device state and icon that is displayed on the frontend.
-  required: false
-  type: string
-expire_after:
-  description: "Defines the number of seconds after the value expires if it's not updated.
-After expiry, the value is cleared, and the availability is set to false"
-  required: false
-  type: integer
-value_template:
-  description: "Defines a [template](/docs/configuration/templating/#processing-incoming-data) to extract a value from the payload.
-Available variables: `entity_id`.
-Remove this option when 'payload_on' and 'payload_off' are sufficient to match your payloads."
-  required: false
-  type: string
-force_update:
-  description: Sends update events even if the value hasn't changed.
-Useful if you want to have meaningful value graphs in history.
-  required: false
-  type: boolean
-  default: false
-off_delay:
-  description: "For sensors that only sends `On` state updates, this variable sets a delay in seconds after which the sensor state will be updated back to `Off`."
-  required: false
-  type: integer
 device:
   description: "Information about the device this binary sensor is a part of to tie it into the [device registry](https://developers.home-assistant.io/docs/en/device_registry_index.html).
 Only works through [MQTT discovery](/docs/mqtt/discovery/) and when [`unique_id`](#unique_id) is set."
   required: false
   type: map
   keys:
+    connections:
+      description: "A list of connections of the device to the outside world as a list of tuples `[connection_type, connection_identifier]`.
+For example the MAC address of a network interface: `'connections': ['mac', '02:5b:26:a8:dc:12']`."
+      required: false
+      type: [list, map]
     identifiers:
       description: A list of IDs that uniquely identify the device.
 For example a serial number.
       required: false
       type: [list, string]
-    connections:
-      description: "A list of connections of the device to the outside world as a list of tuples `[connection_type, connection_identifier]`.
-For example the MAC address of a network interface: `'connections': ['mac', '02:5b:26:a8:dc:12']`."
-      required: false
-      type: [list, map]
     manufacturer:
       description: The manufacturer of the device.
       required: false